makrai/notes/baayen09-morph-productivity-HSK.md

 ### 4.2.2.
 Processing constraints 29

-* exemplar-driven analogical generalization ... underlie[s] both unproductive
-  and productive rules
+* exemplar-driven analogical generalization underlies both unproductive and productive rules
 * frequency of the base relative to that of the derived word
-  * there are ... complex words that are more frequent than their bases (_illegible_)
+  * there are complex words that are more frequent than their bases (_illegible_)
-  * the greater [the ratio], the greater the likelihood [of] own memory trace [and] simplified phonotactics
+  * the greater the ratio, the greater the likelihood of own memory trace and simplified phonotactics
   * rule-driven processing will be more important for formations [that are much less frequent than] their constituents
   * the proportion of types in a morphological category